kaifsardar/url-shortener/README.md

 ## Acknowledgements

-This project was created by [Kaif Sardar].
+This project was created by [Kaif Sardar](https://www.linkedin.com/in/kaifsardar/).

 ## Contact